zacisyourmaster/pokele/README.md

 ## Like Wordle but Pokémon

-Work in progress
+Work in progress !!

 Todo:

 - Change image when game over ✅
+- Input autocomplete ✅
+- Add Pokemon generation column ✅
+- Make restart button choose random pokemon ✅
 - Make GameStatus component a popup (might not do)
-- Input autocomplete ✅
-- Add Pokemon generation column
 - Indicate if a pokemon attribute such as bst, height, weight is close to answer
-- Make restart button choose random pokemon

 Long-Term: